How 8 Famous Writers Chose Their Pen Names

 5. Ann Landers

-Ann Landers was the pseudonym for several women who wrote the column over the years.
+Ann Landers was the pseudonym for several women who wrote the "Ask Ann Landers" column over the years.
 The name was created by the column’s original author, Ruth Crowley, who adopted it because she was already writing a newspaper column about child care and didn’t want readers confusing the two.
 She borrowed the name from a friend of her family, Bill Landers, and made an effort to keep her real identity a secret.

 When François-Marie Arouet was imprisoned in the Bastille in the early 1700s, he wrote a play.
 To signify his breaking away from his past, especially his family, he signed the work with the alias Voltaire.
 The name, the Voltaire Foundation explains, was derived from “Arouet, the younger.”
 He took his family name and the initial letters of le jeune—“Arouet l(e) j(eune)”—and anagrammed them.
 If you’re left scratching your head, the foundation helpfully points out that I and j, and u and v, were typographically interchangeable in Voltaire’s day.